Original Review date: August 2015. Tested with Suunto Smart HR Strap and 1.5 – 2.4.1 firmware (updated August 2017)

 The layout only allows for one large (ie. readable) metric on display at any one time.
 All of us have trouble reading the little figures at the top and bottom of the watch when running race pace, trail, or after 12hrs on the feet.
 It would be nice if layout was a bit more flexible to allow larger font sizes.

 Current pace is rounded to nearest 5 seconds which may be an annoyance to roadies who want a more precise number to follow.
 We quite like the smoothed pace figure as it stops rabbit chasing.
 If you are want to run precise pace then average pace is shown to the nearest second, and lapping to capture intervals enables precision running.
+There are also custom apps which create nice smoothed current pace.

 Time to GPS fix is as quick (maybe quicker) as you’d expect for a unit that pre-caches satellite availability, when recently synced and in the same area as last used we talking a few seconds.
 The Ambit3 is a departure from previous Ambits in adopting the BLE (bluetooth) standard.
 While this means no more ANT+ compatibility, the BLE standard is fine for running sensors.
 We’ve used Polar and Adidas sensors without a problem.
 Unfortunately though, while bluetooth is capable of letting the watch know when sensor batteries are running low, it doesn’t appear that Suunto have implemented this function in the the Ambit3.
 Battery life of the bluetooth sensors seems to be a bit shorter.